acmCSUFDev/march-madness-2024/problems/pillow-02/problem.md

 # Pairing Peers

-It's time to kick off February Frenzy, and unfortunately for you, you have been given one of the hardest tasks that could possibly be assigned to you.
+It's time to kick off March Madness, and unfortunately for you, you have been given one of the hardest tasks that could possibly be assigned to you.
 That is, getting the computer science majors to communicate